ijmarshall/robotreviewer_old/README.md

     }

 All the domains in the Cochrane Risk of Bias tool are possible, but I've just not coded the loop yet.
 Defaults to Randomization Sequence to start with.

+## Licensing

+Please note that this software is licensed under the AGPL license, please see the attached license file for full details.
+We are happy to consider requests to license the code under different terms, please contact mail@ijmarshall.com with any questions!